Skip to main content

 cd packages/agent

-bun build # TypeScript compilation
+bun run build # TypeScript compilation

 The build step uses tsc to compile TypeScript to the dist/ directory.